eberban/eberban/books/tour/src/predicate_places.md

 ## Prenex

-**foi** don't fill a place, but allows to provide what is called a prenex.
+**foi** does not fill a place, but allows to provide what is called a prenex.
 It can be used to define a topic or declare quantified variables, separated from their use site, usually early/first in the proposition.